dh1tw/pyhamtools/docs/source/index.rst

 :IRC:           #hamtests on webirc.deltaxray.org

 PyHamTools is a Python library which helps you creating Amateur Radio applications faster.
-It comes with some modules and classes which are frequently necessary, like parsing of an Amateur Radio callsign.
+It comes with some modules and classes which are frequently needed, like locator based calculations (distance, heading, etc) or parsing of an Amateur Radio callsign.

 Currently, PyHamtools contain the following modules and classes: